-- The school day begins at 8:30 a.m. and ends at 3:05 p.m., except on Fridays when school is dismissed at 1:25 p.m. to allow teachers time for planning and making track changes.
+- The school day begins at 8:30 a.m. and ends at 3:05 p.m., except on Fridays when school is dismissed at 1:25 p.m. to allow teachers time for planning.

 - The teacher/pupil ratio is 1 to 22 in first, second and third grades and 1 to 26 in fourth, fifth, and sixth grades.
 The actual class sizes vary.

 - A nutritious breakfast and hot lunch is prepared and served daily.
 The cost of school breakfast is .80 and lunch for students is $1.75.
 Students who wish to only purchase milk may do so for 25¢ a carton.
 Breakfast is served to students in the morning from 7:50 am to 8:20 am.
 Lunch is served from 11:20 am to 1:05 pm.

 - Teachers collaborate in Professional Learning Communities to ensure that all students are learning and to give students access to the best talents of each teacher.

 - The curriculum meets or exceeds all district and state requirements.
 Teachers use the Balanced Literacy framework to teach reading and writing.
 Math is taught using a combination of Investigations and the Scott Foresman/Addison Wesley curriculum.

 - Students have access to the latest technology including computers, mobile writing labs (laptops), and smart boards.
 Students work with software in language arts, math, and other curriculum areas.

 - Resource teachers give special help to students who are behind in math or reading.
 A Literacy Facilitator and reading assistants provide interventions to strengthen reading skills for students.